brospars/scikit-learn-mooc/_sources/trees/trees_wrap_up_quiz.md

 ```

 We will compare the generalization performance of a decision tree and a linear
 regression.
-For this purpose, we will create two separate predictive models
+For this purpose, we create two separate predictive models and
-and evaluate them by 10-fold cross-validation.
+evaluate them by 10-fold cross-validation.

 Thus, use `sklearn.linear_model.LinearRegression` and
 `sklearn.tree.DecisionTreeRegressor` to create the models.
 Use the default
-parameters for both models.
+parameters for the linear regression and set `random_state=0` for the decision
+tree.

 Be aware that a linear model requires to scale numerical features.
 Please use `sklearn.preprocessing.StandardScaler` so that your